 Orbit: Sun-synchronous dawn-dusk orbit, altitude of ~585 km.
 The nominal local time of the equator passage is 6:30 and 18:30, thus providing a "near-terminator" orbit.

 In order to capture 3D wave structures in the MLT, MATS is designed to measure two phenomena occurring in the MLT region.
 NLCs (Noctilucent Clouds) and atmospheric airglow from the Oxygen A-band.
 This will be achieved by imaging the limb of the atmosphere at six different wavelengths, two in UV (between 270-300 nm) and four in IR (760-780 nm).
-The two UV channels will give information on small scale structures using solar light scattered of NLCs, while the IR channels provide larger scale structures, as well as atmospheric temperatures by measuring the emission from photochemically exited oxygen molecules.
+The two UV channels will give information on small-scale structures using solar light scattered of NLCs, while the IR channels provide larger-scale structures, as well as atmospheric temperatures by measuring the emission from photochemically excited oxygen molecules.

 In order to achieve the MATS measurement objectives (Table 1), four basic tasks have been central to the limb instrument design: imaging quality, sensitivity (signal-to-noise ratio), spectral separation, and straylight suppression.
 Boundary conditions for the design are defined by the InnoSat satellite platform in terms of mass, dimensions, power, etc. (Table 2).

-To perform the limb imaging, an off-axis 3 mirror telescope based on free-form mirrors is used.
+To perform limb imaging, an off-axis 3-mirror telescope based on free-form mirrors is used.
 The limb of the atmosphere is imaged onto the 6 CCD channels, where wavelength separation is achieved using a combination of dichroic beam splitters, and narrowband filters.

-Telescope: The limb instrument is based on a single off-axis three-mirror reflective telescope (f/D = 7.3) with a FOV of 5.67° x 0.91°.
-The mirrors are manufactured by Millpond ApS with fully free form surfaces.
-They are made of aluminum with the active surfaces defined using diamond turning.
-The free form design was optimized to achieve diffraction-limited imaging.
+The limb instrument is based on a single off-axis three-mirror reflective telescope (f/D = 7.3) with a FOV of 5.67° x 0.91°.
+The mirrors are manufactured by Millpond ApS with fully free-form surfaces.
+They are made of aluminium with active surfaces defined using diamond turning.
+The free-form design was optimized to achieve diffraction-limited imaging.
 Inter-mirror distances and angles were chosen to satisfy the linear-astigmatism-free condition.
 Linear astigmatism is the dominant aberration of off-axis reflecting telescopes and must be eliminated to obtain a wide field of view.
-15) A summary of properties of the limb telescope is found in Table 3.
+15) A summary of the properties of the limb telescope is found in Table 3.

 Linear-astigmatism-free off-axis three-mirror reflective

-diamond turned aluminum with protective UV coating, 3 nm rms
+diamond turned aluminium with protective UV coating, 3 nm rms

 FOV (Field of View)